-Specialist anorexia athletica treatment tailored to you
+Specialist anorexia athletica tailored treatment

 We know that anorexia athletica, like any eating disorder, can take a huge toll on many areas of your life.
 You might feel that you have lost control of your eating habits and that your self-esteem has faded away.
 Your day-to-day existence may be completely disrupted, while relationships, work and even hobbies are likely to suffer too.